falcosecurity/falco-website/content/en/docs/rules/basic-elements.md

 Note that it's not necessary that all fields are set in the specific event.
 As you can see in the example above if the connection happens outside a container the field `%container.image.repository` would not be set and `<NA>` is displayed instead.

+To learn more about how Falco processes the output and related settings, see the [output formatting](/docs/outputs/formatting/) page.

 ### Priority

 {{% alert color="warning" %}}